Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators

 \section{Perturbative results}

-In this section, we present explicit results for the bulk-defect-defect correlators introduced in Section \ref{subsubsec:CorrelatorsOfBulkAndDefectOperators}, and for which we listed non-perturbative constraints in Section \ref{sec:NonPerturbativeConstraints}.
+In this section we present explicit results for the bulk-defect-defect correlators introduced in Section \ref{subsubsec:CorrelatorsOfBulkAndDefectOperators} and for which we listed non-perturbative constraints in Section \ref{sec:NonPerturbativeConstraints}.
 We begin by calculating correlators up to next-to-leading order at weak coupling.
 The results are obtained by combining the constraints mentioned above with simple calculations of Feynman diagrams that do not involve bulk vertices.
 For the case of $\vev{2 \hat{1} \hat{1}}$, we determine the CFT data using the superblocks presented in Section \ref{subsec:SuperblockExpansion}.
-We observe that transcendental terms are systematically absent at this order, which results into relations for the OPE coefficients.
-We then consider the strong-coupling limit.
-We determine the contributions to the correlator $\vev{2 \hat{1} \hat{1}}$ up to next-to-leading order, and extract the corresponding CFT data.
-Finally, we present partial results for the next-to-next-to-leading order, for which one rational function remains unfixed but is shown to be strongly constrained by a collection of sum rules.
+We observe that transcendental terms are systematically absent at this order, which results into new relations for the OPE coefficients.
+We then consider the strong-coupling limit using a mixture of Witten diagrams and non-perturbative constraints.
+We determine the contributions to the correlator $\vev{2 \hat{1} \hat{1}}$ up to next-to-leading order and extract the corresponding CFT data.